ligato/docs/docs/plugins/vpp-plugins.md

 ### Security associations

-The VPP security association (SA) is a set of IPSec specifications negotiated between devices establishing and IPSec relationship.
-The SA includes preferences for the authentication type, IPSec protocol or encryption used when the IPSec connection is established.
+The VPP security association (SA) is a set of IPSec specifications negotiated between devices establishing a secure IPSec connection.
+The SA includes preferences for the authentication type, IPSec protocol (AH or ESP) and the encryption methods used when the IPSec connection is established.

-Security association is defined in the common IPSec [model][ipsec-model].
+SA is defined in the common [IPSec model][ipsec-model].

 The SA uses the same indexing system as SPD.
-The index is a user-defined unique identifier of the security association in `uint32` range.
-Similarly to SPD, the SA index is also defined as `string` type field in the model but can be set only to numerical values.
-Attempt to set other values causes processing errors.
+The index is a user-defined unique identifier in the `uint32` range.
+Like the SPD, the SA index is defined as `string` type field in the model but can be set only to numerical values.
+Attempts to use values other than numerical will cause errors.
 The SA has no dependencies on other configuration types.

 **Configuration example**

 **1. Using the key-value database** put the proto-modelled data with the correct key for security associations to the database ([key reference][key-reference]).

-Example value:
+Example data:
 ```json
 {
   "index":"1",